kitnato/neverquest/README.md

 - Bruiser: current stamina adds unarmed bonus damage.
 - Nudist: double dodge rate when not wearing any armor.
 - Scrounger: double looting rate.
-- Shredder: bleed damage is all taken immediately.
+- Shredder: total bleed damage is inflicted all at once.

 ## Achievements